HomeDing/homeding.github.io/sensors/sensors.md

 Others others are using data transported over a bus like [I2C bus](/dev/i2c.md) or even specific protocols and need special elements.

+There is a generalized [Sensor Element](/elements/sensors.md) that is used as a base class for sensors to simplify implementation and support the timing of sensor reading cycles.

 ## Sensors giving digital signals

 Many sensors offer direct usable digital signals that can be detected and used as an input to create actions.